What is NH Medicaid to Schools?

 The NH Medicaid to Schools program gives local education agencies (LEAs) and school administrative units (SAUs) the opportunity to obtain federal Medicaid dollars for eligible services.
 Medicaid dollars offset the cost to schools of delivering Medicaid-covered services.

-New Hampshire’s Medicaid to School (He-W 589) rule went into effect in February 2020, describing Medicaid-reimbursable services provided by NH school districts and administrative units.
+New Hampshire’s Medicaid to School (He-W 589) updated rule went into effect in November 2025, describing Medicaid-reimbursable services provided by NH school districts and administrative units.
 Engagement in the Medicaid to Schools Program offers an opportunity for reimbursement for services that schools are required to provide based on Individualized Education Plans (IEPs), as well as other services for Medicaid-eligible students.

 Who is eligible?